 The Harvard Band is entirely student-run, from the writing of halftime shows to the arrangements of music to administrative work and financial planning.
 The student leadership relies heavily on the creativity and wisdom of Mark Olson, Director and faculty advisor since 2013.

-Please visit our FAQ for more information on the Band's activities and membership.
+Please visit our FAQ for more information on the Band's activities and membership, including updated information about the Fall 2021 semester.